"Up here, every bend felt like a new secret — the kind you tell each other over coffee...”

 We checked in for two nights at Pai Friendly Resort at THB 995 per night, a small boutique hideaway with basic amenities.
 The room was clean and cosy, and the swimming pool offered a refreshing escape during hotter days.

-As the sun dipped, we took a leisurely 15-minute walk to Pai Walking Street.
+As the sun began to disappear, we took a leisurely 15-minute walk to Pai Walking Street.
 The air was crisp, almost chilly, a welcome contrast to Chiang Mai’s warmth.
+We wandered the lively Pai Walking Street, sampling local snacks and soaking in the laid-back charm that made the town so beloved by travellers.
 The evening unfolded gently as we browsed the vibrant stalls - bright fabrics, handmade crafts, and the lively chatter of tourists filling the streets.

 We ended the night with roti banana cheese and roti Nutella paired with hot tea from a roadside halal stall, enjoying the colourful bustle of the night market as the cool breeze drifted through.